yo-yo-yo-jbo/macos_key_redefinition/README.md

 OmgThisPasswordIsSecret!
 ```

 There are more flags and operations `security` can do - feel free to read in the [manual page](https://ss64.com/mac/security.html).

+On top of the `security` utility, there is a builtin app called `Keychain Access` which can view and modify keychain items.
+Lastly, one can always programatically use the [keychain API](https://developer.apple.com/documentation/security/seckeychainitemcopyaccess(_:_:)) for accessing keychain items.

+#### ACLs
+One thing the `security` tool is lacking is to view keychain items' Access Control List (ACL).
+Keychain item ACLs define which applications or operations are permitted to access a specific secret, such as a password or private key.
+Each item can include a list of trusted apps, user interaction policies (e.g., requiring biometric approval), and fine-grained controls over read or use access.
+These ACLs are enforced by the Security framework, ensuring that even if a keychain item is visible, only authorized entities can retrieve or use its contents.

 ## Background - how CVE-2025-31191 worked
 I was originally looking into macOS Sandbox escapes - specifically, ones that involve a mechanism called Security-Scoped-Bookmarks.